DhayaaAnbajagane/Ulagam-simulations/docs/source/data_products.rst

     overdensity = counts/mean(counts) - 1

 The maps are provided in the "fits.fz" format, which is a fits file compressed with the `fpack/funpack <https://heasarc.gsfc.nasa.gov/fitsio/fpack/>`_.
-These do not need to be unzipped by the user.
-The astropy fits class in python automatically reads in fits.fz files as
+Since the counts are a discrete (i.e. integer) quantity, they can be losslessly compressed with fpack.
+These compressed maps do not need to be uncompressed by the user.
+Instead, the astropy fits class in python can automatically read in fits.fz files as

 .. code-block:: bash